*Christmas Party ~ Thursday, December 17

 Being respectful to others, showing integrity, exhibiting self-control, giving 100% effort in all activities.

 Class Dojo points can be lost for the following reasons:

 Not prepared for class, disrespect to teacher or student, talking, teasing/bullying, inappropriate language, hallway infraction, off task (playing, off task, disruption), cheating/lying, not following directions, incomplete assignments (classwork or homework), inappropriate restroom behavior, property damage

 Auburn University Montgomery - BS in Early Childhood/Childhood Education 2008

 2011-present ~ 5th grade Reading/Language Arts teacher

 *January 2020 - WSFA's Class Act Teacher Award Winner

 I am a native of Prattville and a product of the Autauga County School System.
 I am proud to give back to the school system that gave so much to me.
-My husband and I have two, wonderful boys, Will (10) and Britton (6).
+My husband and I have two, wonderful boys, Will (11) and Britton (6).
+Both boys are involved in sports and keep us super busy.
 I love spending time with my family and friends, the beach, and Chick-fil-A!!